ntindle/cx_freeze_prisma_reproduction/README.md

 The pipeline `ci.yml` builds two artifacts.
 One sets the Environment Variables and the other does not.

-Then, Open the pipelines for this software and download the MSI File that was built using the same setup.py file.
+Then, Open the [latest pipeline for this repo](https://github.com/ntindle/cx_freeze_prisma_reproduction/actions/) and download the MSI File that was built using the same setup.py file.

 Then, select the `prisma_reproduction-no-env-set-msi-windows` artifact and run the below commands.
 Update the below to your install location that was installed by the MSI file.